 Queries on the Bid Document

-All prospective bidders before the last date & time of submission of bid may get clarification on their queries, if any from the .................................................................................................., email: ..............................................
+All prospective bidders before the last date & time of submission of bid may get clarification on their queries, if any from the NAFED Bhopal, email: nafbpl@nafed-india.com.
 The queries received after due date/ time will not be considered.

 Amendment of Bid Documents